NaluKit/nalu/README.md

 ```
 **(This plugin will not work with J2CL / GWT 3)**

-See the wiki for more informations about Nalu and how to use it.
+See the wiki for more information about Nalu and how to use it.

 ## Wiki
 More useful information about Nalu and how to use it, can be found inside the [Wiki](https://github.com/nalukit/nalu/wiki).